-2) the successful completion of a minimum 6 month preapproved internship in a country where that language is spoken.
+2) the successful completion of a minimum 24 week preapproved internship (this includes BUSI 3700 Crosscultural Communication and BUSI 3702 Practicum in International Business II) in a country where that language is spoken.

 Students who fully test out of one of the B.I.B. required languages will be eligible to spend their third year abroad in a country where one of Carleton's approved Exchange partner institutions exists.
 A student's country of origin is not an eligible country for their third year abroad unless approved by the School of Business.